ollykel/TableEditor/README.md

 ### Environment Configuration

 To configure the table editor, you need a .env file in the repository root.
-A file named sample.env has been provided to get you started.
-To start, simply copy sample.env to .env.
+A file named example.env has been provided to get you started.
+To start, simply copy example.env to .env.

 ```
-cp ./sample.env ./.env
+cp ./example.env ./.env
 ```

 Edit your .env file to set the values of the required fields, which are